raybergholm/ditto/docs/module_docs.md

 ### Data snapshots

 When Shapeshifter successfully fetches data from the source, it is stored to a snapshot and subsequent calls that modify the data does not affect the snapshot.
 This allows you to compare your input and output if necessary.
-The the original snapshot can be accessed via the `get_source` method.
+The original snapshot can be accessed via the `get_source` method.

 ### Defining config settings